Identifying the right goals to work on is an art in itself—but turning those goals into actual results is without a

 Only one person can lead a goal, but that doesn’t mean that the Lead is the only person working on that goal.
 The Lead of an OKR will often need several others to work on related Initiatives.

 The lead should be kept accountable, but should also receive appropriate support from Contributors and his/her manager.
-Leads need to stay on top of progress, managers need to provide coaching for goals that don’t progress well.
+Leads need to stay on top of progress, while managers need to provide coaching for goals that don’t progress well.

 The Perdoo Check-in feature supports those goal leads and managers.

 We’ll zoom in on the benefits of Check-ins below.
 If you’d like to get started right away, here’s how to: